 - Decide whether you want to go long or short.
 Going long means betting on the price of an asset to rise, and going short means betting on it to fall.
 Consider which way you think the markets will move and invest accordingly.

 - Select how much you wish to invest.
-Futures are standardised contracts – one contract will represent a specific amount of a commodity or asset (e.g. one futures contract on an exchange could represent 100 barrels of oil).
+Futures are standardised contracts – one contract will represent a specific amount of a commodity or asset (e.g. one futures contract on a Bitcoin exchange could represent 100 barrels of oil).
 Consider your budget and the amount you wish to invest to work out how many contracts to buy.

 - Place your trade.
 Once you have decided what you want to invest in, which way you think the price will move, and how much money you want to invest – simply fill out all these details with your broker and open your position.
 This will incur a small charge known as the initial margin.